davide-marino00/PBI_DOCS/refac.md

 			    'vw_missing_timesheet'[MissingHours] < 0
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called **CountNegativeMissingHours**.
+- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to create a measure called **CountNegativeMissingHours**.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: This measure counts the number of unique employees who have recorded negative missing hours in a timesheet.
+1. **Purpose**: This measure counts the number of unique employees who have recorded negative missing hours in the 'vw_missing_timesheet' table.

 2. **Components**:
-   - **CALCULATE**: This function changes the context in which data is evaluated.
-In this case, it is used to apply a specific filter to the data.
+   - **CALCULATE**: This function modifies the context in which data is evaluated.
+In this case, it is used to apply a specific filter to the data being counted.
-   - **DISTINCTCOUNT**: This function counts the number of unique values in a specified column.
-Here, it counts unique Employee IDs.
+   - **DISTINCTCOUNT('vw_missing_timesheet'[EmployeeID])**: This part counts the number of unique Employee IDs in the 'vw_missing_timesheet' table.
+Essentially, it tells us how many different employees are involved.
-   - **'vw_missing_timesheet'[EmployeeID]**: This refers to the column in the data that contains the IDs of employees.
-   - **'vw_missing_timesheet'[MissingHours] < 0**: This is a filter condition that only includes records where the MissingHours value is less than zero, meaning it looks for instances where employees have negative hours recorded.
+   - **'vw_missing_timesheet'[MissingHours] < 0**: This filter condition specifies that we are only interested in records where the 'MissingHours' value is less than zero.
+In other words, it focuses on cases where employees have negative missing hours, which might indicate an error or a specific situation that needs attention.

-3. **What it Achieves**: The measure calculates how many different employees have a record of negative missing hours.
-This could indicate issues such as data entry errors, where hours that should be accounted for are incorrectly recorded as negative, or it could highlight employees who are consistently missing hours that need to be addressed.
+3. **Outcome**: The measure ultimately provides a count of how many distinct employees have negative missing hours.
+This information can be useful for identifying potential issues in timesheet reporting or for understanding employee attendance patterns.

-In summary, **CountNegativeMissingHours** helps the business identify and quantify the number of employees with problematic timesheet entries related to missing hours, allowing for better management and resolution of these discrepancies.
+In summary, **CountNegativeMissingHours** helps a business track and analyze the number of employees with negative missing hours, which can be critical for ensuring accurate timekeeping and addressing any discrepancies in employee records.

 **`Dax_EmpCount`**